xiechun298/SV-DRR/README.md

     ```
     python scripts/download_models.py
     ```
-    This will download all models to `models/`
+    This will download all models into the `models/` directory.

+    Shared components will be stored in the `shared/` folder, and symbolic links will be created in each model folder accordingly.
 2. Or manually downloading the models from Hugging Face:
     - 256 resolution: https://huggingface.co/xiechun-tsukuba/svdrr-dit-fb-256
     - 512 resolution: https://huggingface.co/xiechun-tsukuba/svdrr-dit-fb-512